-The types of projects that will be funded under this grants program include advertising campaigns and displays (including print and digital media, digital speed displays and variable message signs), education campaigns and programs targeting a range of road user types and behaviours and breath testing at major events preferably on a regional basis.
+The types of projects that will be funded under this grants program include advertising campaigns, displays on a road safety topic, education campaigns, programs targeting a range of road user types and behaviour, road safety related research and workshops with a road safety focus.

 Working in partnership with other road safety stakeholders to deliver projects will be strongly encouraged under this grants program.